NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Response-Payload.page.md

 ## {{page-title}}

-### Payload for requesting a referral, using Service Request
+### Payload for a Referral Response

-This payload is used to transmit all the necessary information that is required for ASTs to accept a patient referred into their service.
+This payload is used to communicate the following:
+* Business acknowledgement of the receipt and progression of a case through status updates
+    * When a case has been accepted and is waiting for a resource to be allocated
+    * When a case has a resource allocated
+    * When a resource for a case is cancelled
+    * When a resource has cleared the scene
+    * When a case has been rejected by the Receiver (Mutual Aid Request and Call Assist Request
+ONLY)

 <br>
  <div markdown="span" class="alert alert-warning" role="alert"><i class="fa fa-warning"></i>